Guide a young adult to success

 Steps on Becoming a Mentor:

-- Step 1: Please fill out the Year Up Chicago Mentor Application Form.
+- Step 1: Please fill out the Year Up Chicago Mentor Application.
 This application is very important to the mentee as they will spend a significant amount of time reading it to learn more about each potential mentor.
 The more details you can provide in your answers, the better.
-Please don’t forget to attach your resume and a head shot of yourself in your return email and be kind with your file size!

 - Step 2: We believe it’s important for prospective mentors to visit the Year Up site and view our programs in action to provide you with a clear sense of the vital role you will play in the professional development of our young adults.
-Please contact Jenny Wolfe at firstname.lastname@example.org or (312) 982-8231 to schedule a visit.
-During your tour and visit, we will be able to answer your questions about the mentor program and review our expectations.
+Please reach out to Luis Cabrales-Vasquez to find a time to come learn more about our program: firstname.lastname@example.org.